tomjoht/tomjoht.github.io/_posts/2016/4/2016-04-24-shape-of-a-modern-technical-communication-organization.md

 Here's a description of the presentation:

 > Modern writing organizations need skills very different from basic writing.
 This session will cover the job roles and skills that your organization might need to adopt best practices.
 For example: content strategy, analytics, web and app development, taxonomist, linguists, etc, and how can you best incorporate these new skills and roles to partner with your writing team.

+For more details, see the [STC Silicon Valley event post](http://www.stc-siliconvalley.org/2016/03/20/shape-of-a-modern-tech-pubs-org/).

 ## Slides